 Let’s face it, if you do a trail that’s all along shadeless fire breaks in the low San Gabriels, you are not going to be a happy hiker no matter how much water you’re drinking or how many layers you’re wearing.
 When choosing your hike, you’ll want to look for three things: SHADE, WATER, and ELEVATION.

+Those are our 9 rules for hiking in hot weather in Southern California.
 What about you?
 Do you have any tips for staying cool on a hot weather hike?